pjbiggs/Massey203311/Week8/Week8.md

 - Remove chimeras: `isBimeraDenovo()` or `removeBimeraDenovo()`
 - Assign taxonomy: `assignTaxonomy()`

 The output of the DADA2 pipeline is a sample-by-sequence matrix – a so-called **sequence table** – with each entry corresponding to the number of times that inferred sample sequence was observed in that sample.
-This table is analogous to a common OTU table, except at higher resolution (exact sample sequences rather than 97% OTUs).
+This table is analogous to a common OTU table, except at a much higher resolution (exact sample sequences rather than 97% OTUs).
 We also assign taxonomies to the output sequences using a small reference database.
 In this practical we are working with a small set of Fastq reads from the 16S rRNA gene – one of the main taxonomic identifiers in prokaryotes.

 ### What we are going to do today?